IBM-Bluemix-Docs/ComposeForMongoDB/index.md

 For more information, see [Settings](./dashboard-settings.html).

 {{site.data.keyword.composeForMongoDB}} relies on Cloud Foundry roles to manage access to the service.
 Only users with the Developer role can see or use the service dashboard.
-For more information on Cloud Foundry roles, see the [Cloud Foundry access](https://{DomainName}/docs/iam/cfaccess.html#cfaccess) and the [Managing Cloud Foundry access](https://{DomainName}/docs/iam/mngcf.html#mngcf) pages.
+For more information on Cloud Foundry roles, see the [Cloud Foundry access](https://{DomainName}/docs/iam/cfaccess.html#cfaccess) page and the [Managing Cloud Foundry access](https://{DomainName}/docs/iam/mngcf.html#mngcf) page.
 {: tip}

 ## Connecting to {{site.data.keyword.composeForMongoDB}}